 Radical Cities also comes a with a short jacket featuring photography by Iwan Baan.

 It is available in hardback for £12.59 or as an Ebook for £8.99, and includes 30 photographs over 228 pages.

-Competition closes on 31 July 2014.
+This competition is now closed.
 Five winners will be selected at random and notified by email.
 Winners' names will be published in a future edition of our Dezeen Mail newsletter and at the top of this page.
 Dezeen competitions are international and entries are accepted from readers in any country.